Barcodes for Beer, Cider, Spirits & Wine

 Congratulations to the following of our clients in the 2017 New World Beer & Cider Awards;

 You will receive an email straight away with your EAN-13 retail barcode number, the barcode images as attached files (in 5 different formats), barcode registration instructions, and a guarantee certificate.

 This product includes free barcode/product registration on the International Barcodes Database (this is an optional service).

 Quantity Price per Barcode 1 $ 59 2 $ 54 each 3-4 $ 51 each 5 + $ 49 each 10 + $ 39 each 15 + $ 34 each 20 + $ 30 each 30 + $ 25 each 40 + $ 21 each 50 + $ 15 each 75 + $ 11 each 100 + $ 9 each 150 + Please contact us.

 FAQ’s about Barcodes for Wine Bottles

 What type of barcode do I need for wine or beer products?

-It is not a legal requirement to have a barcode on your wine products, however the vast majority or retailers require barcodes so its a very a good idea to get them.
+It is not a legal requirement to have a barcode on your wine products.
+However, the vast majority of retailers require barcodes, so it’s a very a good idea to get them.
 Retailers use barcodes for stocktaking purposes (so that they can easily keep track of their inventory), and to make the sales/checkout process efficient and fast.

 How many barcodes do I need for my wine (or beer) products?